Make Fashion Circular

 What are the next steps?

-Around April 2021, WRAP will launch a 1-year pilot in Denmark translating the global agenda into a national framework and drive its implementation together with in-country partners.
+In July 2021, WRAP will launch the Danish Circular Pact 2030 translating the global agenda into a national framework and drive its implementation together with in-country partners.
+The Danish Circular Pact 2030 is a circular fashion agreement for Denmark in partnership with the Copenhagen based Lifestyle & Design Cluster with support from the Global Fashion Agenda and Dansk Fashion & Textile.
 The following steps are planned:

 Map out existing circular clothing initiatives and define gaps